Go to main content

 Type 1

-Research Shows Benefits of Tirzepatide for Type 1 Diabetes and Obesity
+Benefits of GLP-1s for Type 1 Diabetes and Obesity

 3 Minute Read

-A new study shows that long-term use of tirzepatide in people with type 1 diabetes and overweight or obesity resulted in significant weight loss as well as marked improvements in A1C, time in range, and risk factors for heart and kidney disease.
+Several studies have shown that use of GLP-1 medications in people with type 1 diabetes and overweight or obesity results in significant weight loss as well as marked improvements in A1C, time in range, and risk factors for heart and kidney disease.
+Larger trials are underway to confirm these early successes.

 “Whether it’s type 1 or type 2 diabetes, both groups have a higher risk of developing heart and kidney disease.
 If these drugs are known to prevent both of those complications, it makes sense to use these drugs irrespective of which type of diabetes you have,” Garg said.